Bloomberg-Beta/Manual/1 - Manual.md

 * Professional networks: connecting employees, especially remote or distributed workforces.
 * New organizational models: applying software development methodologies to other contexts.
 The unbundling of corporations.
-* Human-computer interaction: Hardware companies with network effects
+* Human-computer interaction: Hardware companies with network effects.
-* Media distribution: over-the-top television
+* Media distribution: over-the-top television.
 * Content discovery: self-development through professional skill development.
 * Technology platforms: exploiting the increasing power of the browser (GPU's and WebRTC in particular).
 Exploring companion businesses to open source software.
 * Data: vertical applications and analytical tools that affect business decisions.